-- What is the NIEHS-funded Epidemiology Resources search tool and why was it created?
+- What is the NIEHS-Funded Epidemiology Resources Faceted Search Tool and why was it created?

 The Epidemiology Resources website is tool a for individuals who want to find information about the environmental epidemiology studies NIEHS has funded through its extramural grants program.

 The tool aims to help the public learn more about the extramural environmental epidemiology studies NIEHS funds, and to maximize the substantial investment NIEHS has made in these studies by facilitating new collaborations and ancillary studies within the environmental health research community.

 - What is the difference between a study population and a project?

 The term study population is used to describe a group of people followed over time and evaluated for a specific health outcome or disease in relation to harmful contaminantsand other environmental stressors.

 A project is an individual grant funded by NIEHS that: supported initial development of the study population; added study participants; collected additional information or samples from study participants; and/or used samples or datasets derived from the study population.